tdlan80/NEON-community-forecast/00_data-product-info.md

     * A few sites have multiple `EventIDs` for different plots that were set and collected on the same day within the same site.
 *
 * Lots of useful information on data structure included in the User Guide pdf linked in the data product webpage
-* ID: if confident about the genus of a specimen and uncertain about the species level ID $\rightarrow$ ‘cf. species’ or ‘aff. species’
+* ID: if confident about the genus of a specimen and uncertain about the species level ID &rarr; ‘cf. species’ or ‘aff. species’
     * indicates that the identification provided in `scientificName` is possibly incorrect
     * Cryptic species: when two species that are morphologically indistinguishable, `scientificName` lists likely species pairs where the species epithet is          separated by `/`.
-    * if `scientificName` contains `sp.` $\rightarrow$ all individuals of that group likely belong to a single species; `spp.` -> all individuals can belong         to multiple species, even multiple genera
+    * if `scientificName` contains `sp.` &rarr; all individuals of that group likely belong to a single species; `spp.` &rarr; all individuals can belong         to multiple species, even multiple genera
 * `MorphospeciesID`: assigned by parataxonomists.
 Beetles morphologically similar, BUT, cannot assign a `scientificName`.
     * `morphospeciesID` are split or merged after DNA barcoding or expert ID.
     *